 About Us

 We strive to be about kindness.
-This is a not-for-profit, volunteer-led event that exists to make lives more connected and to allow people to put down our burdens and share joy.
+This is a not-for-profit, volunteer-led event that exists to make lives more connected and to allow people to share joy.

 • Admission is sliding scale, pay what you can, $5-$25.
 We're cash only but accept IOUs.